omeatai/src-Business-Analysis/README.md

         - The options are male and female.
         - No, there are no default selections.
     <br> &ensp; <br>
     - 13. Is the Interest field a required field?
 What is the data type?
-What are the options?
-Is there any default selection?
         - No, It's not a required field. (optional)
         - The Data type is options in a check box.
         - The options are sports, travel, movies and reading.
+        - No, there are no default selections.
+    <br> &ensp; <br>
+    - 14. Is the Security Question field a required field?
+What is the data type?
+What are the options to be displayed in the dropdown?
+        - yes, It's a required field.
+        - The Data type is options in a dropdown menu.
+        - The options are: your mother's maiden name, your first pet's name, your best friend's name in school, What city were you born?
+Where did you meet your spouse for the first time?

+So they would have five questions or four questions and they'll give you those questions.

+So you write down those questions.
         - No, there are no default selections.
     <br> &ensp; <br>
   - Ability for the user to login